therealchjones/mffer/docs/mffer.md

 (Not coincidentally, this corresponds to the directory trees created by `mffer` when obtaining data files or by [`autoextract`](autoextract.md).)

-Importing and processing the data can take a long time.
+Importing and processing the data takes some time (minutes to hours).
 Once completed, `mffer` will create _`version`_`.json` in _`output_directory`_, a JSON-formatted file including the usable data from each version's data files.
 This file is very large, but is human-readable. `mffer` will also create `Roster-`_`version`_`.csv` for each version, character-delimited files including the data for the playable characters in the game.
 The CSV files can be imported for use into the [`mffer` webapp](webapp.md).
 Both the JSON files and the CSV